2022–23 Utah State Aggies men's basketball team

-The 2022–23 Utah State Aggies men's basketball team represented Utah State University in the Mountain West Conference during the 2022–23 NCAA Division I men's basketball season.
+The 2022–23 Utah State Aggies men's basketball team represented Utah State University in the Mountain West Conference (MWC) during the 2022–23 NCAA Division I men's basketball season.
 Led by second-year head coach Ryan Odom, the Aggies played their home games on campus at the Smith Spectrum in Logan, Utah.
+They finished the season 26–9, 13–5 in MWC play, to finish in second place.
+They defeated New Mexico and Boise State in the MWC tournament to advance to the championship game, where they lost to San Diego State.
+The Aggies received an at-large bid to the NCAA tournament as the No. 10 seed in the South region.
+There they lost to Missouri.

-Utah State finished the regular season at 24–7 (13–5 in Mountain West, second).
-In the conference tournament, they defeated New Mexico and Boise State, then lost to San Diego State in the final.
-The Aggies received an at-large bid to the NCAA tournament and were seeded tenth in the South region; they were defeated by seventh seed Missouri in the first round at Sacramento and finished at 26–9.
+On March 29, 2023, head coach Ryan Odom left the school to become the head coach at VCU.
+On April 7, the school named Montana State head coach Danny Sprinkle the team's new head coach.

 Previous season

-The Aggies finished the 2021–22 season at 18–16 (8–10 in Mountain West, seventh).
+The Aggies finished the 2021–22 season at 18–16 (8–10 in Mountain West, seventh place).
 In the conference tournament, they defeated Air Force in the first round, then lost to Colorado State in the quarterfinals.
 Utah State received an at-large bid to the National Invitation Tournament, but lost to Oregon in the first round.